Creating your CPP

 A council should identify who it proposes to engage with, based on a community and other stakeholders likely to be impacted by, or who have an interest in, the proposed project.

-4. How to engage: developing your community participation plan
+4. How to engage: developing an engagement strategy

 A council should consider how it proposes to engage with community and other stakeholders, to make information about the proposed project available and to obtain the perspectives of the community and other stakeholders.